esheldon/fitsio/README.md

 - Use internal buffers for a "read_all", in order to not confuse the buffer system.
 Might be a *huge* performance hit.
 Or figure out how to update the buffer system properly.
+- Explore faster writes when there are no scaled table columns.
 - append rows to tables
 - read row *ranges* more optimally
 - More error checking in c code for python lists and dicts.